 The University of Michigan Department of Anesthesiology and Clinical Simulation Center

-are offering the Simulation Course for ABA Diplomates seeking MOCA® recertification.
-This course will satisfy the Part 4 Improvement in Medical Practice component for primary and/or subspecialty certification, including pediatrics.
+offer the Simulation Course for ABA Diplomates seeking MOCA® recertification.
+This course will satisfy 20-25 points towards the Part 4 Improvement in Medical Practice component for primary and/or subspecialty certification, including pediatrics.
+This course will also provide MOCA® Patient Safety CME credits.
 Information regarding requirements for fulfilling MOCA® is available at the ABA website (www.theaba.org).
-Simulation courses will continue to be a part of MOCA 2.0 beginning January 1, 2016.

 - Demonstrate the management of significant hypoxemia from any cause, including the difficult airway.